yanglited/tmux/README.md

+This is now a submodule of the .dotfiles project.

 - This folder containing this README file should be `~/.config/tmux`
 - Please follow instructions `https://github.com/tmux-plugins/tpm#readme` to install tpm
 - To get help on commands for tmux do `C-b ?`